Tushar-9802/DPDPA/readme.md

 5. Click "Deploy"
 6. Your dashboard will be live at: `https://share.streamlit.io/yourusername/DPDPA`

-**Privacy note:** Assessments stored on Streamlit Cloud (US-based servers).
+**Privacy note:** Assessments and documents stored on Streamlit Cloud (US-based servers).
 Not recommended for sensitive business data.

 ### Option 3: Self-Hosted Server (Full Control)